Rock is a great master of life.

 Situated in the La Paz Department in Bolivia, it comprises an area where erosion has worn away the majority of a mountain, composed mainly of clay instead of rock and resulting in tall peaks.
-Due to the difference in mineral content in every individual mountain, the sides of the mountains are in different colours and create striking optical illusions.
+Due to the difference in mineral content in every individual mountain, the sides of the mountains are in different colors and create striking optical illusions.

 90 days Dubai Visa | 30 days Dubai Visa | 14 days Dubai Visa | Dubai Transit Visa | Schengen Visa | UK Visa | Dubai Visa | Dubai Visa Online | Qatar Visa | Singapore Visa | Malaysia Visa | Malaysia eNTRI Visa | Sri Lanka Visa | Thailand Visa | Australia Visa | France Visa | Turkey Visa Online | Bahrain Visa | China Visa | Oman Visa | Philippines Visa | Canada Visa | United States Visa | New Zealand Visa | Italy Visa